 A picture may be worth a thousand words, but you still need a well-written project description that highlights which aspects of the design demonstrate excellence in concept and execution.
 Don’t just tell the judges what it looks like—entries that explain the why factor get the double take.

 GIVE CREDIT WHERE CREDIT IS DUE

-Each entry requires a complete project participants list, including other interior design firms that may be involved, as well as architects, owners/operators, developers, purchasing agents and all suppliers.
+All finalists are required to submit a project participants list, which includes other interior design firms that may be involved, as well as architects, owners/operators, developers, purchasing agents and all suppliers.

 LABEL YOUR FILES, THE RIGHT WAY

 That means leaving the design firm off to ensure fair judging and including the project name and location so your files stay organized in our system.
 Remember, we receive hundreds of entries!